webmastersmith/solid-image/README.md

 4. **Run:**
    1. `node YourFileName.js`
+      1. This library uses modern import/export syntax.
+You will need:
+         1. `"type": "module"` in your package.json
+         2. or
+         3. `YourFileName.mjs` // name your file with a `mjs` extension.
 5. The images will be created in the same directory the source image is in.
    1. A folder will be created with the same name as the image.
    2. The images will be created inside this new folder.